 Based on Reflection Period feedback, we are recommending the following compensation structure.
 This will be paid out of the Governance Fund in $OP.

-Each of 4 committees receive a base level of rewards in the amount of $10k equivalent in $OP, to be distributed among committee members.
+Each of the approved committees will receive a base level of rewards in the amount of $10k equivalent in $OP, to be distributed among committee members.
 This budget is meant to support 5 committee members, including a committee lead.
-Since workload is unlikely to be standardized across committees, at the end of the season, an additional $40k equivalent in $OP rewards will be allocated between committees based on relative workload and contribution during the season.
+Since workload is unlikely to be standardized across committees, at the end of the season, an additional $10k equivalent per committee in $OP rewards will be allocated between committees based on relative workload and contribution during the season.
 Please note that all committee members that receive compensation will need to be KYC’d.
 KYC information will be collected privately by the Optimism Foundation.

 Similar compensation discussions in other communities frequently gets heated and becomes unproductive.
 For this reason, and to avoid unnecessary conflict, the Optimism Foundation will make the final decision on committee compensation for Season 2.
 If the community feels that this structure is severely off the mark, they can voice that during this Reflection Period, but the Optimism Foundation will override if discussion becomes unproductive or loses civility.
 Incentives for non-committee delegates is out of scope for Season 2, but something on the roadmap for Season 3.